kevmu/RNAseqDataSchwelm2015/README.txt

-## RNA-Seq Data Analysis Workflow (Schwelle 2015)
+## RNA-Seq Data Analysis Workflow using the Schwelle 2015 RNA-Seq Dataset

-# If you need to install the conda environments we used in this article to follow along with the data analysis use the following conda create environment commands.
+## If you need to install the conda environments we used in this article use the following conda commands for creating the following environments.

 # Create the NCBI sra-toolkit condo environment.
 conda create env --file sra_toolkit_env.yml